About the Program

 The EMP currently utilizes a variety of equipment to monitor offenders.
 The EMP regularly researches new technologies and considers them for use in our agency, making this list subject to change.

-In addition to the electronic monitoring equipment, the EMP also utilizes field checks and surveillance as well as random field and in-office urine drug testing of clients to ensure compliance with program rules and court orders.
+In addition to the electronic monitoring equipment, the EMP also utilizes field checks and surveillance.